 - Camping is affordable: You can find camping sites that are free or cost very little, depending on the site.
-Walk-in camping sites often allow free sites to set up tents.
+Walk-in camping sites are often free, but you have to carry your kit in.

 So have you decided to go camping?
 If you have, let’s start planning with our beginner’s guide to camping.

-Browse a huge range of camping gear at Outdoria’s marketplace
+Browse a huge range of camping gear online

 Deciding Where to Camp